amperity/amperity-docs/amperity_reference/source/file_uploads.rst

 .. file-uploads-overview-from-a-sandbox-start

-.. important:: Files that are uploaded to a sandbox will be copied to your production tenant when that sandbox is promoted.
+.. important:: Files that are uploaded to a sandbox are copied to your production tenant when that sandbox is promoted.

 .. file-uploads-overview-from-a-sandbox-end